-If watching Rafael Nadal defend his way to his fifth French Open title motivated you to break out those underused rackets, then have a stretch, grab your equipment, and hit the courts.
+If watching the U.S. Open motivated you to break out those underused rackets, then have a stretch, grab your equipment, and hit the courts.
 In addition to the eight bustling courts in Manhattan, there are several fine tennis spots throughout the other boroughs of NYC, all easily accessible and affordable—with only a few NYC Department of Parks & Recreation rules to follow.
 Here’s our list of top places to play tennis in NYC.

 Sportime at Randall’s Island | Randall’s Island Park | 212.427.6150